Configure PolyBase to access external data in MongoDB

 Object: unordered key/value collection enclosed in curly braces (nested)

-We will create a table column for each object key
+SQL Server creates a table column for each object key

 - Column Name: objectname_keyname

 Array: ordered values, separated by commas, enclosed in square brackets (repeated)

 SQL Server adds a new table row for each array item

 SQL Server creates a column per array to store the array item index

 There are several potential issues with this technique, two of them being: